The History of GPS

 STORYTELLING: FROM CASABLANCA TO STAR WARS

-“After nourishment, shelter and companionship, stories are the thing we need most in the world.”
+"After nourishment, shelter and companionship, stories are the thing we need most in the world."
 In this class, storytelling is explored through television and movies.
-You will examine how stories are metaphors for life, and you will write your own episode of your favorite TV shows!
+The professors for this class have worked in film and television, which includes Star Trek: Deep Space Nine.
+You will examine how stories are metaphors for life, and you will write and animate your own story

 According to Tom Hanks’, “A hero is somebody who voluntarily walks into the unknown.”
 How do you define heroism?
 Heroes explores the topic of heroism from both a broad perspective and at a very personal level.
 You will examine questions such as, “What makes a hero, how do heroes influence us, how can you develop your inner hero, and does each life represent a heroes journey?”
 Join GPS Heroes to explore this fascinating and potentially life-altering topic!